alexandershov/goslow/README.md

 ## Quick start
-Let's say you're developing an application against the Facebook graph API and you want to see what happens when the endpoint *graph.facebook.com/me* starts to respond in 10 seconds.
+Let's say you're developing an application against the Facebook graph API and you want to know what will happen when the endpoint *graph.facebook.com/me* responds in 10 seconds.

 Just configure your app to make requests to *10.goslow.link* instead of *graph.facebook.com* and you're set: